The One Stop Guide to EU Cookie Guidelines

 1. There is no need to obtain consent for essential cookies.

 2. Provide information about the use of essential cookies.

 3. You must obtain consent to use non-essential cookies.

-4. You cannot use dark patterns for obtaining consent.
+4. You cannot use dark patterns to obtain consent.

 5. Withdrawing consent must be as easy as giving it.

-6. You must request consent after 12 months after obtaining the first consent.
+6. You must request consent 12 months after obtaining the first consent.